acrlabs/www/acrl/posts/2026-06-22-pod-delays-in-simkube.md

 ---

-If you're detail-oriented, skeptical, or just enjoy watching Pod transitions in your spare time, you may have noticed a peculiar behavior in [SimKube](https://simkube.dev/): Pods transition to Running almost immediately.
+If you're detail-oriented, skeptical, or just enjoy watching Pod transitions in your spare time, you may have noticed a peculiar behavior in [SimKube](https://simkube.dev/): Pods transition to Running very quickly.
 That isn't because SimKube is broken but because those Pods are being simulated.

 SimKube uses [KWOK (Kubernetes WithOut Kubelet)](https://kwok.sigs.k8s.io/) to simulate large clusters efficiently.
-Instead of running thousands of workloads, KWOK lets us substitute simulated Nodes and Pods that behave enough like real ones to make large-scale replay practical on a laptop or in CI.
+Instead of running thousands of workloads, KWOK lets us substitute simulated Nodes and Pods that behave enough like real ones to make large-scale replay practical.

 Since there is no kubelet running on KWOK Nodes, KWOK is responsible for simulating much of the Pod lifecycle.
 The problem is that, until recently, Pods moved a little too quickly.
 At first glance, this seems easy to dismiss.
 If a Pod